He played more than 100 games for Australia and is now one of the country’s most entertaining cricket callers. Here’s what makes ‘Flem’ different.

 A member of the all-conquering Australian cricket teams led by Steve Waugh and Ricky Ponting, Damien has many tales to tell.

-He was a member of the all-conquering Australian teams led by Steve Waugh and Ricky Ponting and his Test career began in spectacular style with a hat trick on debut in Rawalpindi, Pakistan – if you’ve heard Flem speak publicly, he’s no doubt mentioned it!
+Who can forget the Victorian’s Test career beginning in spectacular style with a hat-trick on debut in Rawalpindi, Pakistan?
+If you’ve heard Damien speak publicly, he’s no doubt mentioned it!

 Commentary and Reporting

 Fairfax Cricket Radio

 88 one-day internationals